Gluten-Free Diet Menu Plan for the Week of February 24, 2013

 Mashed Potatoes with Butter or Ghee

 This gluten-free menu plan is designed for those with gluten intolerance, gluten sensitivity, or celiac (coeliac) disease, but I’ve found that people who have no food allergies like these gluten-free recipes, too.
-They are wheat-free, barley-free and rye-free.
-Many are also suitable for the paleo diet or may be casein-free, dairy-free, egg-free, lactose-free, nut-free or refined sugar-free.
+They are wheat-free recipes, as well as barley-free and rye-free.
+They are suitable for a wheat-free diet, and many are also suitable for the paleo diet or may be casein-free, dairy-free, egg-free, lactose-free, nut-free or refined sugar-free.

 Would you like to find out more about how you too can eat and live gluten-free?
 If you would, check out my latest book by clicking the book cover below.
 It’s easier than you think !